facebook/react-native-website/docs/testing.md

 Theoretically, you could go so far as to move all logic and data fetching out of your components.
 This way your components would be solely dedicated to rendering, and your state would be independent on your components - your app’s logic would work without any React components at all!

 After writing testable code, it’s time to write some actual tests!
-(Or if you do test-driven development, you actually write tests first!).
+(Or if you do test-driven development, you actually write tests first!
+That way, testability of your code is given.).
 We encourage you to explore the topic of testability in other learning resources.

 The default template of React Native ships with [Jest](https://jestjs.io) testing framework.
 It includes a preset that's tailored to this environment so you can get productive without tweaking the configuration and mocks straight away.
 You can use Jest to write all types of tests featured in this guide.
 Let’s get started!